CSCfi/fairdata-download/docs/configuration.md

 ## Docker Swarm

+Note that the download service is incorporated into the IDA service Docker environment, which should be the Docker environment used for development of the download service itself.
+The following instructions are for deploying a basic, static instance of the service for use in a Docker swarm with other services which depend on having a running download service.

+The files used for Docker configuration are managed in the download/config subdirectory of the fairdata-secrets repository.

 Docker Swarm configurations can be created from existing configuration files.
 Use the following configuration names with the templates included in this repository.